-Please join us in congratulating the finalists of the 2016 Innovative Applications in Analytics Award (IAAA) sponsored by the INFORMS Analytics Society.
+Please join us in congratulating the finalists of the 2017 Innovative Applications in Analytics Award (IAAA) sponsored by Caterpillar and the INFORMS Analytics Society.
 The judging committee chaired by Scott Grasman from Rochester Institute of Technology, has selected three finalists.
-All finalists presented their projects at the 2016 INFORMS Analytics Conference in Orlando, FL in April.
+All finalists will present their projects at the 2017 INFORMS Analytics Conference in Las Vegas in April.
 Here is the list of finalists (in no particular order).

-The Analytics Society leadership would like to cordially thank all the members of the judging committee for their hard work in selecting these finalists.
+The Analytics Society leadership would like to congratulate all semi-finalists and cordially thank the judging committee for their hard work in selecting these finalists.

-The Innovative Applications in Analytics Award is the flagship competition of our society.
+The Caterpillar and INFORMS Analytics Society Innovative Applications of Analytics Award is the flagship competition of our society.
 The purpose this award is to recognize the creative and unique application of a combination of analytical techniques in a new area.
 The prize promotes the awareness and value of the creative combination of analytics techniques in unusual applications to provide insights and business value.

 Purpose of the Award